divin3circle/orcus/SUBMISSION.md

 ## Key Features

+### Stablecoin Studio

+Stablecoin Studio Utilization: The KES stablecoin was minted using Hedera Stablecoin Studio, a dedicated tool within the Hedera ecosystem designed for compliant stablecoin issuance.
+This studio facilitates the creation of fully backed, fiat-pegged tokens with built-in governance features, ensuring adherence to best practices for reserve management and auditability.

+#### Peg Maintenance:

+The 1:1 peg to the Kenyan Shilling remains intact, with 100 KES token units representing 1 KES in fiat value (accounting for 2 decimal places).
+Stablecoin Studio's configuration enforces this parity through automated minting and burning protocols, directly tied to verified fiat inflows and outflows via M-Pesa integrations.

+#### Token Specifications:

+As configured in Stablecoin Studio, the KES token inherits Hedera Token Service (HTS) capabilities, including atomic transfers, scheduled transactions, and royalty enforcement, while adding stablecoin-specific features like reserve attestation.

+#### Refined Conversion and Custody Process

+Fiat-to-Token Minting: Upon M-Pesa payment confirmation, the Orcus backend invokes Stablecoin Studio's minting API to issue tokens proportionally to the fiat amount received (net of fees).
+Fiat reserves are custodied in a segregated account, with Stablecoin Studio's oracle integration enabling real-time verification of reserve sufficiency to maintain the peg.

+#### Token-to-Fiat

+Redemption: Withdrawal requests trigger a burn operation via Stablecoin Studio, reducing circulating supply and releasing equivalent fiat to the recipient's M-Pesa account.
+This process leverages the studio's compliance hooks for transaction logging, facilitating easier reconciliation and reporting.

+#### Reserve Management:

+Stablecoin Studio's built-in tools support on-chain reserve proofs, allowing for transparent attestation of fiat backing.
+In production, this would integrate with third-party auditors to publish periodic reports, further mitigating trust risks.

+#### Enhanced Sustainability and Compliance Profile

+Sustainability Benefits: By utilizing Stablecoin Studio, the platform reduces development overhead for peg mechanisms and inherits Hedera's low-cost, high-throughput operations.
+This supports scalability for high-volume transactions in underbanked regions, with fees (0.5% per transaction, waived for ≤100 KES) funding ongoing reserve monitoring without compromising the 1:1 backing.

+#### Regulatory Alignment:

+Stablecoin Studio's design promotes compliance with global standards (e.g., ISO 20022 for financial messaging) and local Kenyan regulations via Central Bank of Kenya oversight on mobile money.
+It positions the KES token as a utility stablecoin within a closed-loop ecosystem, minimizing securities classification risks.
+Future expansions could incorporate studio features like multi-signature governance for reserve controls.

+#### Risk Controls:

+The studio's enforcement of mint/burn limits prevents over-issuance, while integration with Hedera Topics ensures real-time notifications of reserve status changes, enhancing user and merchant confidence.

 ### For Users (Mobile App)

 - **Token Purchase**: Buy KES tokens directly with M-Pesa(local mobile money provider)